Sydney like a local

 Discover plenty of new experiences around every corner of Sydney, within minutes of the CBD.
 Uncover local eateries in the inner city, bargains at weekend markets or the latest cocktail in a cool neighbourhood bar.
 Sydney's local neighborhoods have their own style for the important things in life – great food, drinks, shops and shows.

 Slices of Sydney

 Download the Slices of Sydney booklet for things to see, do, eat, buy and enjoy in Sydney's hotspots.
 The booklet offers tips on Sydney's culinary highlights and how to soak up the local culture.

 Whether you're looking for designer fashion on and around Oxford Street or hoping to find a few bargains at Paddington's famous Saturday market, you'll find shopping in this fashionable neighbourhood really enjoyable.
 There are chocolate makers, bespoke shoe shops, tailors, milliners and gourmet food suppliers – all just a short bus ride from the city centre.

 Darlinghurst, next to Surry Hills, is a busy neighbourhood – day and night.
 Streets fanning out from Oxford Street are packed with cafes, bars, pubs, restaurants and nightclubs.
 Start the day with a big breakfast, then explore music stores, retro fashion and bookshops.
 Taylor Square's Sustainable Markets take place every Saturday.
 Don't miss the spectacular Mardi Gras parade at the start of March every year.

 Kings Cross – easily accessible by train or bus – is a melting pot of cool bars, great restaurants, posh hotels and backpacker digs that spread out from Darlinghurst Road and Victoria Street.
 If you love late-night dancing, bars and cocktails, you'll find them in the Cross.
 Night owls with an open mind will have fun in Sydney's famous night-life district.

 Close to the city centre and Sydney Harbour, these neighbouring suburbs are tightly packed with grand old mansions, hotels and apartments.
-Enjoy art and design galleries, casual bars, and harbourside dining at Woolloomooloo Wharf – perfect for a warm summer night.
+Enjoy art and design galleries, casual bars, and harbourside dining at Woolloomooloo Wharf.
 The atmosphere is cosmopolitan, arty and interesting.